 GPS Directions & Map

-From Current Location
+From Current Location or address:

 From Asheville, take I-240 East to I-40 East through Black Mountain and down the mountain to Morganton.
 Take Exit 100 (Jamestown Rd.).
 Turn left at the end of the ramp.
 At the third traffic light, turn left onto NC 181 north.
 Follow 181 for about 12 miles to Brown Mtn.
 Beach Rd., at a church, and turn right.
 Go about 5 miles; just past a bridge over Wilson Creek (which looks like a small river) turn left to stay on Brown Mtn.
 Beach Rd.
 (There is a sign for the Pisgah National Forest Mortimer Campground.)
 You will follow Wilson Creek through the settlement of Brown Mountain Beach, then into its beautiful Gorge section, and the visitor center is on the left approximately 5.5 miles past the left turn.